 Varnika Singh is a lawyer with 12 years of experience in various fields of law.
 She began her career prosecuting Trade Mark laws and has since completed a judicial clerkship with the Hon’ble Justice of the High Court of Delhi, India.
 She was also involved with the Human Rights Law Network and worked in the field of human rights.
 Varnika also has a Master of Laws in Science and Technology from the National Law Institute at the University of Bhopal.
-She is currently employed by FIAPO as a Legal Manager/consultant in the legal and policy team.
+She is currently employed by FIAPO as the Head of Legal Affairs, (previously Legal Manager and Consultant) in the legal and policy team.
 Varnika’s work focuses on litigation, legal advice, animal issues deliberation, and the drafting and vetting of court petitions and legal instruments.
 Varnika worked on several significant cases while at FIAPO, including the prohibition of a bull sport known as Jallikattu, the issue of street dogs, and the prohibition of animals in circuses.
 Varnika has provided policy feedback on the draft amendments to the Prevention of Cruelty to Animals Act, 1060, and the Wild Life Protection Act, 1972.
 She is particularly interested in the legal rights of wild animals and nature.
 She is also pursuing an LLM in Animal Law from Lewis and Clark College in Portland, Oregon, to broaden her knowledge and scope in the field.

 Wasseem is an Egyptian-Canadian freelance consultant experienced in both policy and research and based out of Glasgow, Scotland.
 He has over 13 years of varied international experience across the fisheries and aquaculture sector and holds degrees in applied aquatic ecology.
 Wasseem’s doctoral studies on the welfare of farmed Nile tilapia have led him further into work on fish welfare.
 He has experience working on fisheries and aquaculture studies for a wide range of clients including the FAO, the European Parliament’s Fisheries Committee (PECH), WorldFish, Cefas, Fisheries and Oceans Canada, ASC, the Marine Conservation Society UK and WWF-UK with extensive travel across Europe, North America, Africa and the Middle East.